nodejs/node/doc/api/esm.md

 ### Package Exports

-There are two fields that can define entry points for a package: `"main"` and `"exports"`.
+In a package’s `package.json` file, two fields can define entry points for a package: `"main"` and `"exports"`.
 The `"main"` field is supported in all versions of Node.js, but its capabilities are limited: it only defines the main entry point of the package.